spiral/docs/framework/config.md

 ```

 The base class `Spiral\Core\InjectableConfig` allows you to request this object immediately in your code without any
 IoC container configuration.
-The constant `CONFIG` contains the name of the configuration section.
+The constant `CONFIG` contains the name of the configuration file.

 ```php
 use App\Config\AppConfig;